misterfish/stick/README.md

 	// --- or a variant:

-	import { add, always, } from 'stick'
+	import { add, always, } from 'stick-js'

 	const add1 = 1 | add // or add (1)